MichaIng/DietPi-Docs/docs/install.md

     Download the **DietPi Parallels** image from [`dietpi.com`](https://dietpi.com/#download).

-    Doubleclick on the downloaded file to extract it (or via option "Open in Finder").
+    Double click on the downloaded file to extract it (or via option "Open in Finder").
 Copy/Move the contained `.pvm` file to the Parallels directory (typically directory "Parallels" within your home directory).

     <font size="+2">2.
 Open the virtual machine in Parallels Desktop</font>

-    As next, the Parallels virtual machine is opened by just doubleclick the `.pvm` file.
+    As next, the Parallels virtual machine is opened by just double click the `.pvm` file.
 Then the machine starts up.

     ![Parallels Desktop DietPi startup](assets/images/dietpi-Parallels07.png){: width="640" height="273" loading="lazy"}